-The majority of Canadian aboriginals live in in rural parts of the country’s west coast and prairie provinces, particularly Manitoba and Saskatchewan, where they comprise more than 15 per cent of the population.
+Aboriginal people are relatively evenly spread across Canada, though they are most concentrated in the prairie provinces of Manitoba and Saskatchewan, where they comprise more than 15 per cent of the population.
 The small northern territories of Nunavut and the Northwest Territories are the only parts of Canada where aboriginal people outnumber whites.
 Most aboriginals speak English as their first language, though there have been persistent efforts to preserve traditional aboriginal languages, with Cree and Inuktitut remaining the best known and most widely spoken.

 In many ways, Canada’s aboriginal people are little different from any other type of Canadian.
 They work, play, vote, and take care of their families.
 In other ways, however, their lives are quite different, due to the existence of aboriginal treaties and reserves which regulate and govern Canadian Indian life in a way that is distinctive, complicated, and — more often than not — deeply controversial.

 When Canada was first being colonized by white settlers, the governments of France and Britain, and later Canada, signed treaties with aboriginal leaders in which the natives agreed to surrender control of their lands in exchange for promises from the settler governments.
 Such promises usually included military protection, medicine, regular financial payments, special hunting and fishing rights, and a small area of land to use for housing.